-All NDIS supports must meet the reasonable and necessary criteria.
+All NDIS supports must meet all the NDIS funding criteria.

 - Does the assistive technology relate to your disability?

 - Is the assistive technology right for you?

 - Is the assistive technology you need value for money?

 - Is your assistive technology funded or provided by someone else?

 We consider how your supports work together as a package to address your disability support needs or achieve an outcome.

 We look at how assistive technology will make it easier for you to do things or reduce other supports you need.

 Your assistive technology should bring you benefits over many years.

 Learn more about the principles we follow to create your plan.